 - Ohio Task Force One (OH-TF1) Warehouse

 MVRPC then reviewed and ranked the Transportation and Government Services PDAC applications that were received.
-On February 6, 2020 MVRPC Board of Directors approved the categorized Transportation and Governments Services PDAC list.
+On February 4, 2021 MVRPC Board of Directors approved the categorized Transportation and Government Services PDAC list.
 MVRPC then forwarded the prioritized list of projects to the Dayton Regional Priority Development and Advocacy Committee for final review.
-On February 19, 2020 MVRPC attended the Dayton Regional Priority Development and Advocacy Committee meeting where our Transportation and Government Service projects were presented.
+On February 11, 2021 MVRPC attended the Dayton Regional Priority Development and Advocacy Committee zoom meeting where our Transportation and Government Services projects were presented.
 Finally, the Dayton Regional Priority Development and Advocacy Committee will present the approved project list to the Dayton region federal legislative delegations.